 Aside from those which we have mentioned above, there are other resume capitalization rules that you should always remember.

 - A common convention in any formal writing, the first word of each sentence should be capitalized.
-Even when writing in bullet points, you should still capitalize on the first word of each point.
+Even when writing in bullet points, you should still capitalize the first word of each point.
 Even short sentences.

 - Always capitalize proper nouns.
 Of course, this is a basic rule of English title capitalization.